andrew/ultimate-awesome/README.md

 - [awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning.
 - [awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python. .
+- [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) - A comprehensive list of pytorch related content on GitHub,such as different models,implementations,helper libraries,tutorials etc.
 - [awesome-flask](https://github.com/humiaozuzu/awesome-flask) - A curated list of awesome Flask resources and plugins.
 - [awesome-flask	](https://github.com/humiaozuzu/awesome-flask	) - A curated list of awesome Flask resources and plugins.
 - [awesome-django](https://github.com/wsvincent/awesome-django) - A curated list of awesome things related to Django.